lz4/lz4/programs/lz4.1.md

 * `--fast[=#]`:
   Switch to ultra-fast compression levels.
-  The higher the value, the faster the compression speed, at the cost of some compression ratio.
+  The higher the value, the faster the compression speed, but at the cost of compressed size.
   If `=#` is not present, it defaults to `1`.
   This setting overrides compression level if one was set previously.
   Similarly, if a compression level is set after `--fast`, it overrides it.